frvillegas/frvillegas.github.io/content/cooking/pasta-verde.md

 # 1
 Start preparing about an hour in advance a thick broth to use to cook the pasta.
-Include carrots is small cubes, some chopped greens (cicoria, leek greens, etc.).
-The crucial ingredients are: a few tablespoons of cooked chickpeas (from a can) and a few pieces of dry sourdough bread.
+Include carrots in small cubes, some chopped greens (cicoria, leek greens, etc.).
+The crucial ingredients are: a few tablespoons of cooked chickpeas (from a can) and a few pieces of dry sourdough bread, crust and all.
 These will give the broth and later the pasta its creamy texture as well as adding to the flavor.
 Let it cook for 45'-60' in total.

 {{< figure src="/images/pasta-verde-1.jpg" >}}